Ow1e/glen/README.md

 # Glen

-Glen is a wickedly fast embedded document database written in Nim.
+Glen is a wickedly fast embedded in-memory document database written in Nim.
 It offers:

 - Convex-like rich value types
 - Durable write-ahead log with per-record checksums and segment headers